esaygiver/ExpenseList/README.md

-# ExpenseList-in-process-
+# ExpenseList
-ExpenseList is a diffrent type of to do list basically thanks to CoreData framework
+ExpenseList is a diffrent type of todolist basically thanks to CoreData and Realm frameworks.